nerdyjohnny/ovidoc/docs/source/pz.rst

 General Rules
 -----------

 ..
-TIP:: A quick link to the rules can be obtained in-game by doing ``/rules``
+TIP:: A quick link to the rules can be obtained from the #pz-server-info channel in the discord.

 As much we want this to be a lawless land like in DayZ, there is still some ground rules that are required.